MileHacker Logo

 Other Allergies

 For other allergies (e.g., nuts, dairy), carrying an allergy card rendered in clear Mandarin is important.
 Rely on translation apps.
-For severe dietary restrictions, buying ingredients at local supermarkets for self-preparation is often the most controlled option.
+For severe dietary restrictions, buying ingredients at local supermarkets for self-preparation is commonly the most controlled option.

 Self-preparation offers the most control over ingredients.